This shop has been compensated by Collective Bias, Inc., Kleenex, Lipton, and Theraflu. All opinions are mine alone. #FluSeasonHacks #CollectiveBias

 But there’s also something I don’t like.

 The fall and winter holiday season I so impatiently wait for all year goes by another name, one I dread – cold and flu season.
+And then enter the concerns we all have with the Coronavirus.

 In my family, we can’t take any chances.
 I have to do everything I can, and I mean everything, to avoid getting sick.
 For me, coming down with a cold or flu means my asthma kicks in and I’m potentially out of commission for up to 3 months.
 As a wife and mother, that can be devastating.